petekeller2/wiki-builder/README.md

 **ignoreDirs:** List of directories to ignore.
 Includes node_modules.

 **statsEnabled:** Creates a stats markdown file for the wiki.
-A stats markdown file can only be created for git repos with commits.
+This file can only be created for git repositories with commits.
 False by default.

-**useGitignore:** Ignore directories and files in .gitignore.
+**useGitignore:** Ignore directories and markdown files in .gitignore.
 True by default.

 # Usage